Friday, August 29, 2014

 Therapy!

-And just to be clear, Home Depot Cancun is not the only store that teaches their staff to provide poor customer service.
+And just to be clear, Home Depot Cancun is not the only store that teaches its staff to provide poor customer service.

 It is very common.
-We marvel at our Mexican friends who nonchalantly accept indifferent treatment boarding on rudeness.
+We marvel at our Mexican friends who nonchalantly accept indifferent treatment, bordering on rudeness.

 They just shrug their shoulders and laugh: It's Mexico.